 Sooooo, yeah!
 We are two now.
 I mean 3.
 4 if you count also Bonnie.

 We have a May baby girl, born with 3460 grams.
-Honestly, the labour and delivery went smoother than I was prepared for emotionally, even if I had no chance for any official preparation classes.
+Honestly, the labor and delivery went smoother than I was prepared for emotionally, even if I had no chance for any official preparation classes.

 Some details about the birth (too-much-info warning):